-Refer to Article 1, http://media.specialolympics.org/resources/sports-essentials/general/Sports-Rules-Article-1.pdf, for more information pertaining to Codes of Conduct, Training Standards, Medical and Safety Requirements, Divisioning, Awards, Criteria for Advancement to Higher Levels of Competition, and Unified Sports.
+Refer to Sport Rules Article 1, for more information pertaining to Codes of Conduct, Training Standards, Medical and Safety Requirements, Divisioning, Awards, Criteria for Advancement to Higher Levels of Competition, and Unified Sports.

 2. OFFICIAL EVENTS

 The range of events is intended to offer competition opportunities for athletes of all abilities.
 Program may determine the events offered and, if required, guidelines for the management of those events.
 Coaches are responsible for providing training and event selection appropriate to each athlete's skill and interest.